dbbs-lab/ndsv/README.md

 # ndsv
 n-dimensional simulation vault.

-Django REST app that serves static artifacts it receives from ndsb
+Django REST app that serves the artifacts it receives from ndsb clients.